sttodorov/BaloonsPop-5/README.txt

  -Write Documentation (*write as you go, see https://www.youtube.com/watch?v=kh5lzpOEWRU)
 	- update and git-push the TODO list before starting your turn (this is only while we're coding one person at a time)
 	- Document changes as you go in the COMMIT MESSAGE
-		- first line is like title or main-change, then blank line, then list of changes (add, move, reformat, etc.)
+		- first line is like Title or main-change [50 characters MAX!], then _blank_ line, then list of changes (add, move, reformat, etc.) if necessary, as in the example below
 				ex:
 				-------------------------COMMIT------------------------------------------
 				Refactor Engine to use Command objects